-‘Twin Peaks’ Premiere Date Set, Laura Palmer’s Last Days ‘Very Important’ Says David Lynch
+‘Twin Peaks’ Premiere Date Set: Laura Palmer’s Last Days ‘Very Important,’ Says David Lynch

 “I often just remembered the beautiful world and the beautiful characters.
 It was Mark who contacted me, it was many years ago now, and asked if I wanted to go back into that world, and we met and talked, and that’s what got us going again for this one.”

-When it comes to the actors and how they feel about the revival of Twin Peaks, Madchen Amick said that he “cried the whole time,” and Laura Dern said, “The opportunity of working with David every day is magical and hilarious.
+When it comes to the actors and how they feel about the revival of Twin Peaks, Madchen Amick said that she “cried the whole time.”

+Laura Dern said, “The opportunity of working with David every day is magical and hilarious.
 You’re seeing something you’ve never seen before.”

 Fans of Twin Peaks are now wondering if there will be more than 18 hours of their favorite show to look forward to, but David Lynch has remained aloof on the subject of further seasons and episodes.
-But he does note that he also never thought he would revisit this series either, and he has.
+But he does note that he also never thought he would revisit this series either.

 “Before I said I wasn’t going to re-visit it and I did.
 So you never say no. But right now, there’s no plans for anything more.”

-Are you looking forward to learning more about Laura Palmer and will you be watching the new revival of Twin Peaks in May?
+Are you looking forward to learning more about Laura Palmer?
+Will you be watching the new revival of Twin Peaks in May?

 [Featured Image by Dan Steinberg/AP Images]